OogieOrange/project2-rps/README.md

 <br>

-- Open GitHub repository and open the settings tab
+1. Open GitHub repository and open the settings tab
-- From settings navigate to pages tab
+2. From settings navigate to pages tab
-- Under branch, select the main branch through the dropdown menu
+3. Under branch, select the main branch through the dropdown menu
-- Once selected and saved, the page will be refreshed (in case of nothing happening wait for a couple muinites and refresh page manually)
+4. Once selected and saved, the page will be refreshed (in case of nothing happening wait for a couple minutes and refresh page manually)
-- The refreshed page will show a detailed ribbon containing the website link and indicate a successful deployment.
+5. The refreshed page will show a detailed ribbon containing the website link and indicate a successful deployment.

 <br>